1. What is the scheme

 6. New Testers

-Existing Member companies may add a new tester by completing the Tester Application and submitting it with an example report undertaken by that individual.
+Existing Member companies may add a new tester by completing the Tester application form and submitting it with an example report undertaken by that individual.
 Tester registration is only valid whilst the individual is employed by a Scheme Member.
 Testers moving to a new employer who is already a member of the Scheme must follow the new tester application process.